Updated on June 30th, 2023

 When it comes to college planning, it may seem like there are a million things to think about and complete, but being prepared is the key to limiting stress levels for you and your student.
 There are a few significant ‘hurdles’ your student needs to clear if they’re planning to head to college the following year.
-Additionally, timing is essential when it comes to the process, as you don’t want your student to miss important deadlines (like college applications and financial aid deadlines).
+Additionally, timing is essential when it comes to the financial aid process, as you don’t want your student to miss important deadlines (like college applications and financial aid deadlines).
 With the right resource, it can create some necessary breathing room for both you and your student, helping both of you stay sane during this busy time.

 We have created a complete college prep checklist to ensure you and your student are fully prepared.
 Soon, your high school senior will be off to college and starting a new chapter of their life.
 Let us help you make that ride as smooth as possible!

 Should be completed prior to high school senior year